On Google Ads, your competitors are very visible.

 - Which competitors are advertising on Google Ads

-- A rough estimate how much they are spending.
+- A rough estimate of how much they are spending.

 Now it’s time to dig a little deeper and discover the Google Ads keywords that your competitors are advertising on.